Subtitled: Let's all try not to have a heart attack this Christmas!

-You’re gathered ’round on Christmas Eve for a get together with all of your family, having traveled from far and wide.
-Your uncle brings his “special family recipe” of summer sausage to share, paired with a plate of all kinds of fancy cheeses.
+You're gathered 'round on Christmas Eve for a get together with all of your family, having traveled from far and wide.
+Your uncle brings his "special family recipe" of summer sausage to share, paired with a plate of all kinds of fancy aged cheeses.
 Your hipster cousin contributes some home-brew beer to the party, and you sop up all the alcohol with sourdough bread rounds stacked with sausage and cheese.
-That weird aunt from California brings in a tray of fermented foods (for your gut microbiome, of course) along with an olive and anti-pasta tray.
-Let’s top it all off with your dad pulling out some anchovies, and your mom making a bowl of guacamole from some nice ripe avocados.
+Your aunt from California brings in a tray of fermented foods along with an olive and antipasto tray.
+Let's top it all off with your dad pulling out some anchovies, and your mom making a bowl of guacamole from some nice ripe avocados.
 Naturally, dark chocolate abounds in the chocolate covered peanuts and dried fruits.

 Delicious and wonderful family fun.

 Until... all the tyramine in those foods spikes your blood pressure, causing a severe headache, difficulty thinking, blurred vision, chest pain, nausea, and stroke-like symptoms!
 Unfortunately, you drew the short end of the genetic straw when it comes to the genes that break down tyramine.